A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Numerical tests

-Also in the quadratic case we obtain the same approximation quality as in the full model at lower computational costs (give numbers here!).
-Moreover, the presented numbers for both the linear and the quadratic case are in very good agreement of those presented in Table \ref{tab:results1}.
+Also in the quadratic case we obtain the same approximation quality as in the full model at lower computational costs (see Table \ref{tablequadpod} and Table \ref{tablequadshiftpod}).

+To summarize, all the performances of the surrogate models are presented in Table~\ref{tab:results_new}.
+Again, we emphasize the results agree with Table~\ref{tab:results1}.
+Strictly speaking, none of the solutions obtained with reduced models are robust for the high-fidelity problem.
+This is demonstrated by the last column of Table~\ref{tab:results_new}.
+All of the numbers should be, but none of them is greater than or equal to $30.34$.
+The relative worst-case infeasibility violation ranges from $1.9\,\%$ for the nominal solution to less than $0.07\,\%$ for the improved quadratic model.
+Seeing that the reduced models are able to reduce the volume more than the high-fidelity models, this is to be expected.
+In many applications, an infeasibility as low as $0.07\,\%$ in the worst case presumably is acceptable; if not, a post-optimization analysis is inevitable.

 The computational costs of the POD approach are summarized in Table \ref{tab:podresults}.
-Although we solve more (reduced) PDEs the CPU time is reduced significantly due to the number of full dimensional PDEs to be solved in the full setting, compare Tables \ref{tab:results2} and \ref{tab:podresults}).
-Finally, we note that the CPU time involves both offline and online stage, so that the speed up is effective.
+As one can see we obtain a reduction of the amount of PDEs solved (compare Table \ref{tab:results2}), keeping the same accuracy attained in the high dimensional problem.
+For instance, in the quadratic robust optimization with model order reduction we only have to perform $36$ PDE solves in contrast to $72$ PDE solves in the optimization with the high-fidelity finite element model.
+The POD approach for quadratic approximation with shift presents a speed up of factor $5$.
+Although we solve more (reduced) PDEs the CPU time is reduced due to the number of full dimensional PDEs to be solved in the full setting, compare Tables \ref{tab:results2} and \ref{tab:podresults}.
+Finally, we note that the CPU time involves both offline and online stage, so that the speed up is considerable.